Everything we do is based on Earth.

 Nowhere in the process from construction to daily operation to building failure is there oversight of the building’s impact on nature.
 That has to change.

 Our first commitment should be to legislate all building constructions in urban centers to be beyond LEED certified and to create a new certification that forces buildings to be considerate of the building’s ecological impact all the way to the end of their life cycle, which is when their non-toxic remains are transported off premises.
+And it must be made affordable to choose healthy buildings first, instead of constantly driving people into less healthy, livable space.

 In a consumerist economy, packaging and material choices have the single worst impact on everything we do to survive.